What lies behind you and what lies in front of you, pale in comparison to what lies within you. - Waldo Ralph Emerso

 We can never obtain peace in the outer world until we make peace with ourselves - Dalai Lama..

 SunYoga was created by Claire Heywood in 2002.
 Since its inception, SunYoga has provided gentle hatha yoga classes to the inner west community of Melbourne in a variety of locations and settings.
-Lisa Worley took over SunYoga in 2018, and she continues the good work of providing accessible, friendly and transformative yoga to the community of Albion, Footscray and Point Cook.
+Lisa Worley took over SunYoga in 2018, and she continues the good work of providing accessible, friendly and transformative yoga to the community of Albion, Footscray and now with an online class option.

 Reflections on yoga and how it sits in our modern world - written by Claire Heywood, SunYoga founder: